ujjwalvivek/portfolio/public/posts/ideas.md

 * [x] **Move hosting to cloudflare pages and storage to R2.**
 * [x] Add upcoming blog posts / dev journey / devlogs timeline view (optional)
 * [x] Hardware Capability Probe - Low end devices have procedural animations set to "Static".
+* [x] Contact form as terminal input on Homepage
+         `Make it feel like sending a message through a shell (how to embed subject and body in mailto?)`